let's talk about suicide

 And long story short, everything just stopped.
 I just…stopped.
 Stopped doing homework, which was the first sign that I was starting to tank.
 That’s not a good practice when you’re taking things like Psychology and Genetics and Gen Chem with professors who more or less makes you teach yourself.
 I stopped going to class, I stopped talking to people, I stopped leaving my dorm room.
 The only thing I actually wanted to do was stuff with my Young Life girls.
 That was the only thing I can remember caring about.
 I’m not going into depth about the agony because that’s what a lot of narrative accounts of mental illness already do, and while I think that’s important, it’s not what I want to do here.
 I don’t want to glamorize the agony.
 I want to talk about how I got out of it.
 And that process started with hitting rock bottom.

 Hear me say this.
-When somebody comes up with an idea like driving into oncoming traffic, or whatever it is, it’s only because their life before that moment has been that excruciating.
+When somebody comes up with an idea like that, it’s only because their life before that moment has been that excruciating.

 Hear me also say this.
 Two things kept me from doing it.
 Quite frankly, the first thing was the fear that I would just be horribly mangled – that I’d survive the attempt – and everything would get a whole lot worse.
 That there really wasn’t an escape from the agony.
 That I was powerless.
 I know that’s morbid.
 Trust me.
 Wanting an escape wasn’t about wanting to die.
 For me, those were two separate things.
 Same outcome, different motive.
 It was never, ever, ever that I wanted to die.
 It was that I didn’t want to feel how I was feeling anymore.
 And driving into oncoming traffic seemed to be the fastest ticket out of that agony, but I was willing to consider alternatives